 When I return from a trip and begin flooding social media (follow me on Facebook, Instagram and Twitter) with photos from our trips, it never fails that someone asks me, “How do you find these amazing deals?”

 Like many of you, I love finding great deals, but it’s hard.
-Sometimes I’d stumble across one or find a convulted itinerary.
-Othertimes I’d search Flyertalk or Milepoint but that is often confusing, can you deciper this?
+Sometimes I’d stumble across one or find a convoluted itinerary.
+Other times I’d search Flyertalk or Milepoint but that is often confusing, can you decipher this?

 Do you want to?